 The Mountain Association often gets questions from home owners and renters who are looking for relief from high energy bills.
-Unfortunately, our programs are only available to small businesses, non-profits, and local governments.
+Unfortunately, our programs are only available to small businesses, non-profits, and local governments/public agencies.
 Because we know there is a huge need for home energy savings, we plan to keep this list of resources up-to-date to help you explore your options when it comes to energy efficiency, as well as solar, for your home.

 If you’re looking for relief from high energy bills, there are a number of measures you can take to improve your home’s energy efficiency.
 A good place to start is by contacting your local utility company as they may offer free or low-cost home energy audits, or other assistance programs.